markdom/specification/1.0/markdom.md

 This event represents the begin of a [*Markdom emphasis content*] with the given value for the `level` parameter.

-Calling this method must be must be followed by a call to `onContentsBegin`.
+Calling this method must be followed by a call to `onContentsBegin`.
 A corresponding call to `onEmphasisContentEnd` with the same `level` value must eventually occur.

 The behavior of this method is undefined, if `level` is not present.